malharnd/Anomaly-Detection-OCI/README.md

 # Anomaly Detection Project

-OCI AnomalyGuard" uses Oracle Cloud Infrastructure (OCI) to deliver anomaly detection capabilities.
-Developed using advanced multivariate time-series algorithms from Oracle Labs, it offers tailored machine learning models for real-time and batch anomaly detection.
+This project uses Oracle Cloud Infrastructure (OCI) to deliver anomaly detection capabilities.
+Developed using a multivariate time-series algorithms from Oracle Labs, it offers tailored machine learning models for real-time and batch anomaly detection.

 The Oracle Cloud Infrastructure (OCI) Anomaly Detection service offers customized machine learning models by leveraging user-uploaded data.
 The service utilizes the core algorithm to train models, which are then hosted in the cloud and ready for anomaly detection.
 Users can interact with the service via public REST APIs, OCI CLI, or the Cloud Console.